Bagpipes & Bellows

 "Hi Michael -

 Thank you for such a speedy delivery!
 I just got the chisel today.
-I probably will start working with David Keenan (Celtic Fire @ www.celticfire.com) on reed making after the holidays; I look forward to it and thank you very much for your help.
+I probably will start working on reed making after the holidays; I look forward to it and thank you very much for your help.

 Ann Wallace